Bad Hunting (Daughter of the Wildings, Book 2)

 “What’s wrong?”
 Lainie asked.

 He pushed himself up on his elbows and looked down at her face, soft and luminous in the starlight.
-She looked back at him, her wide eyes filled with concern.
+Her wide eyes were filled with concern.
 “Nothin’, darlin’,” he said.
 “Sorry about that.”
 He dropped back down for another kiss.

 The alert came a third time, even more insistent, breaking his concentration for good.
 “Sheepknocking sons of bitches,” he grumbled, throwing in a few Island curses for good measure.
 He rolled over and felt around on the ground next to the blankets for his hat.
 “Can’t they wait till morning?”
 If they had to interrupt a man in the middle of a pleasant time with his wife, it had damned well better be important.
 He jammed his hat onto his head, then reached for his knapsack.